Health-Related Web Sites

 NIHSeniorHealth This easy-to-use website features health and wellness information for older adults from the National Institutes of Health.
 You can use the buttons at the top of each page to make the text bigger, change text color, or hear the text read aloud.

-Who Cares The FTC recently launched "Who Cares," as a resource site for older patients and those who care for them.
+Health Information for Older People A resource site for older patients and those who care for them.
 It's a reliable source for knowledge about generics, hormone therapies, hiring caregivers, hearing aids, and alternative treatments.

 *Note: All quotations are from the listed sites, with the exception of Ask Noah, which was a quotation from a Yahoo review.